hsghori/CS-Notes/high-performance-computer-architecture.md

 ```

 If both cores are examining different instances of the same letter L at the same time, the counter for that letter
-will only be incrimented by one instead of by two.
+will only be incremented by one instead of by two.
 THis is obviously incorrect behavior.
 Specifically we see that
 the problem arises because the two threads read and write the `Count` array at the same time.

 In this example we can see that the process of reading the current count, incrementing the count, and storing the